 The pelvic floor has many functions:

-Sphincteric control for bowel and bladder functions.
+Sphincteric control: bowel and bladder function

 A healthy pelvic floor frees you up to:

-Have pain-free, pleasurable penetrative sex.
+have pain-free, pleasurable penetrative sex

-Move without pelvic pain!
+move without pelvic pain

 What makes a physical therapist a pelvic floor physical therapist?